BiDAlab/GeneticAlgorithm/README.md

 <br/>

-From the original dataset, with *N* features and *M* samples, an initial population of size `n_population` chromosomes is created.
+From the original dataset, with *N* features and *M* samples, **an initial population of size** `n_population` **chromosomes is created**.
 Each chromosome is a binary vector of size N (number of features), where 1 represents that the feature at that position is selected and 0 that it is not.
 A chromosome represents a solution (a subset of selected features).
 Therefore, the initial population has `n_population` initial solutions.

-Once the initial population is defined, it is [evaluated](#evaluation) to find the best chromosome (solution) in the population.
+**Once the initial population is defined, it is [evaluated](#evaluation)** to find the best chromosome (solution) in the population.
 Once the best solution is detected, the evolutionary process of natural selection begins.
 This process will be repeated for `n_gen` generations or until the solution converges.

-During the generational process there are 4 steps.
-The first step is to create a new population through the [selection process](#selection).
+**During the generational process there are 4 steps**.
+The first step is to create a new population through the **[selection process](#selection)**.
+In the second step, the **[crossover process](#crossover)** takes place.
+The third step involves the **[mutation process](#mutation)**.
+And finally, the new population (selected, crossed and mutated from the original one in the previous generation) is **[evaluated](#evaluation)**.

+**These 4 steps will be repeated until one of the following situations occurs**:

+1. The defined number of generations (`n_gen`) is reached.
+2. The algorithm converges.
+That is, during `threshold_times_convergence` times the best result found in the population does not improve on the best result found so far.

+The `threshold_times_convergence` value initially takes value 5 and from generation 17 its value increases according to the number of generations taken.
+This allows for a deeper search as the number of generations increases.

 ### <a name="selection">Selection</a>